 Meetings

 The executive board shall meet monthly on the second Tuesday of every month, unless such date falls on a legal or religious holiday, in which case the meeting shall be held on the following or previous Tuesday.
-The executive board must determine its capacity to host meetings in person.
+The executive board must determine its capacity to host meetings in person, virtual or hybrid.
+Meetings will be conducted in person, virtual or hybrid.

 Voting